Canada national indoor lacrosse team

 2003 ILF World Indoor Lacrosse Championship held in Canada.
 Team Canada has never lost a game in the tournament.
-Their biggest rivals are the Iroquois Nationals, who have finished in second place in all four tournaments.
+Outside of the world championships, they have only lost to the United States twice out of ten games.
+Their biggest rivals are the Haudenosaunee, who have finished in second place in four out of five tournaments.

 Team Canada consists of primarily professional players from the National Lacrosse League.
 Many players also play Major Series Lacrosse or in the Western Lacrosse Association.

 World Indoor Lacrosse Championship

 2003

 The first World Indoor Lacrosse Championship was held in Toronto, Ontario, Canada.
 Canada entered the tournament as the favourite to win.
 They went through the six-team group without any losses.
 In the semifinals they beat Team USA.
 Team Canada, led by captain Jim Veltman, won the gold medal match against Iroquois Nationals 21-4 and became the first World Indoor Lacrosse Champions.